16.05.2019 - Highlights the need to have policies and procedures and to enforce them.

 Pedestrians and Forklifts

-This case highlights the need to have procedures to separate pedestrians and forklifts, safety flashing lights and reverse alarms are essential where pedestrians and forklifts mix.
+This case highlights the need to have procedures to separate pedestrians and forklifts.
+Safety flashing lights and reverse alarms are essential where pedestrians and forklifts mix - we have these in stock for sale, get in contact with us and order yours.

 You must have a clear plan and communication to keep pedestrian traffic clear from operating machinery.